mrh0/qspl2/README.md

 prev:
   out "Bye";

-//Loops can also use keywords 'continue' and 'break'.
+//Loops can also use keywords: continue; //Go to loop start. break; //Stop loop.

 ```